HimeshKoli/NLPChatbot/README.md

 ```
 Now sent2 here is sentence we are interested and the o/p we got is its vector identification.

-In our project's case All_words are all patterns accumulated words and when user will pass something it will then use
+In our project's case All_words are all patterns from json file and when user will pass something it will then use
 our nltk functions to preprocess and bring it in vector form like the example above and then use it to classify among
 which specific tag it belongs, in which the vector form will be differentiating factor.

 ## Workflow of our analysis:

-1) Firstly made a json file which contains all our tags, user inputs and responses which will help us identify what type
+1) Firstly made a json file which contains all our tags, patterns(user inputs) and responses which will help us identify what type
 of question user is asking and based on that the respective response under same tag will get trigger in the form of
 output. (intents.json)
 2) Then we imported all our basic NLP related functions which will help us preprocess our unstructured text and make it